nubenetes/awesome-kubernetes/docs/docker.md

 - [podman](https://podman.io/)
 - [==blog.logrocket.com: Top Docker alternatives for 2022==](https://blog.logrocket.com/top-docker-alternatives-2022/)
 - [itnext.io: Replace Docker Desktop with lima](https://itnext.io/replace-docker-desktop-with-lima-88ec6f9d6a19) - [lima-vm/lima](https://github.com/lima-vm/lima)
+- [dzone: Alternatives to Docker Desktop](https://dzone.com/articles/alternatives-to-docker-desktop) Have $5 to spend monthly?
+Do you want to avoid the fee?
+There are a couple of alternatives that can replace Docker Desktop with a free solution.

 ## Videos and Podcasts
 <details>